hanxiaomax/Learncpp_CN/docs/2-8-Programs-with-multiple-code-files.md

 unresolved external symbol "int __cdecl add(int,int)" (?add@@YAHHH@Z) referenced in function _main

 2a. …the most likely reason is that _add.cpp_ is not added to your project correctly.
 When you compile, you should see the compiler list both _main.cpp_ and _add.cpp_.
 If you only see _main.cpp_, then _add.cpp_ definitely isn’t getting compiled.
-If you’re using Visual Studio or Code::Blocks, you should see _add.cpp_ listed in the Solution Explorer/project pane on the left or right side of the IDE.
+If you’re using Visual Studio or Code:: Blocks, you should see _add.cpp_ listed in the Solution Explorer/project pane on the left or right side of the IDE.
 If you don’t, right click on your project, and add the file, then try compiling again.
 If you’re compiling on the command line, don’t forget to include both _main.cpp_ and _add.cpp_ in your compile command.

 2b. …it’s possible that you added _add.cpp_ to the wrong project.

 2c. …it’s possible that the file is set to not compile or link.
 Check the file properties and ensure the file is configured to be compiled/linked.
-In Code::Blocks, compile and link are separate checkboxes that should be checked.
+In Code:: Blocks, compile and link are separate checkboxes that should be checked.
 In Visual Studio, there’s an “exclude from build” option that should be set to “no” or left blank.

 3. Do _not_ _#include “add.cpp”_ from _main.cpp_.
 This will cause the compiler to insert the contents of _add.cpp_ directly into _main.cpp_ instead of treating them as separate files.